-Over the last 6 years there has been a major push to develop a "Comprehensive Outdoor Recreational Plan" that you may access at www.paoutdoorrecplan.com from the Departments of Education, Health, Agriculture, Conservation and Natural Resources as well as the Fish and Game Commission and the Pennsylvania Equine Council.
+Over the last two decades there has been a major push to develop and keep a current "Comprehensive Outdoor Recreational Plan" that you may access at www.paoutdoorrecplan.com from the Departments of Education, Health, Agriculture, Conservation and Natural Resources as well as the Fish and Game Commission and the Pennsylvania Equine Council.
 The idea is to get children and adults alike to begin or increase their outdoor activities.
 Obesity and lack of exercise is costing billions of dollars a year in health costs attributed to inactivity, to say nothing of the money that could be generated into the economy by recreation related activities.

-A new term has developed over the last decade, "Nature Deficit."
-A very small % of adults under the age of 50 have had any farm or large animal experience.
+A new term has developed over the last two decades, "Nature Deficit."
+A very small % of adults under the age of 60 have had any farm or large animal experience.
 Only about 1% of the nation's population is in a farming or related lifestyle.
 The urban or city dwellers make up the overwhelming majority of the nation's population.
-Promoting outdoor activities to the bulk of the population is very important and whether real or imagined, people have reported they do not feel comfortable being out during hunting seasons.
+Promoting outdoor activities to the bulk of the population is very important; and whether real or imagined, people have reported they do not feel comfortable being outdoors during hunting seasons.
 Some conscientious people we have talked with have told us they feel they are interrupting hunters the other six days a week.
-They would like to have one day, Sunday they could go out in the woods or fields to just enjoy themselves and their families.
+They would like to have one day, Sunday, they could go out in the woods or fields to just enjoy themselves and their families.

 State Forest and State Parks as well as National Forest and National and County or Municipal Parks open for hunting would also likely fall under the regulation change.
 Therefore, the public concern for safety would limit the confidence of other people wanting to enjoy the outdoors on Sundays.